Boko Haram attacks island on Niger side of Lake Chad

 The United States is deepening its commitment to countering the group and will share communications equipment and intelligence with African allies.

-Military chiefs will meet in Chad's capital N'Djamena next week to finalise plans for a 8,700-strong task-force of troops from Chad, Cameroon, Nigeria, Benin and Niger to fight the militant group.
+Military chiefs will meet in Chad's capital N'Djamena next week to finalize plans for a 8,700-strong task-force of troops from Chad, Cameroon, Nigeria, Benin and Niger to fight the militant group.

 (Additional reporting by Madjiasra Nako; Writing by Emma Farge; Editing by Alison Williams and Stephen Powell)